imbrn/v8n/README.md

 }
 ```

+> The exception thrown by the `check` function contains useful information about
+> the rule which caused the validation fail, and it also has information about
+> the validation process.
+Look and the [ValidationException
+> docs](#validationexception) section to learn more about it.

+### And more...

 There are a lot of useful standard rules for you to use already implemented in
 the core.
-Look at the [API](#API) section of this document.
-But you can also
+Look at the [API section](#api) of this document.

-[implement your own rules](#extend), and share them between your projects, or
+You can also [implement your own rules](#extend), and share them between your
-even with the community.
+projects, or even with the community.

 ## Custom validation rules